These cards make the conversations you’ve been avoiding feel natural, safe, and actually productive.

 No lectures.
 No judgment.
 Just questions that actually get your teen talking.

-Each card has 2 follow-up questions on the back.
 Use one, use both, or just let the conversation flow naturally.
 Your teen sets the pace.

 Ten minutes at dinner.
 During a car ride.
 Before bed.
 Whenever feels right.